 Virtual Online |

-Assistant Professor at the Harris School of Public Policy
+Associate Professor at the Harris School of Public Policy

 “The DPSS program was a critical first step.
 Being out of an academic environment for almost a decade, I wanted to prepare for this rigorous curriculum.
 While DPSS was challenging, I had an extremely supportive community of classmates, TAs, and professors.
 DPSS was the tipping point that made Harris my number one choice.”